 The South Dakota Retirement System created the Supplemental Pension Benefit (SPB) as a companion benefit to the SDRS Supplemental Retirement Plan (SRP), also referred to as the 457 plan, and the SDRS Special Pay Plan (SPP).
 The SPB became effective July 1, 2008.
-The Supplemental Pension Benefit is a financial process that can be used to provide additional financial security during retirement through guaranteed lifetime monthly benefit payments, with guaranteed cost-of-living adjustments.
+The Supplemental Pension Benefit is a financial process that can be used to provide additional financial security during retirement through lifetime monthly benefit payments, with cost-of-living adjustments.
 Survivor benefits are available depending on your marital status at the time the SPB is established.

 Any SDRS member is eligible to participate in the SPB program if they: